1712n/dn-institute/content/attacks/posts/2019-01-05-Ethereum-Classic.md

 - **January 8, 2019:** Ethereum Classic Cooperative, which acts as the project foundation, publically confirms the attack.
 Kraken, Coincheck, BitFlyer, Gate.io, and other exchanges suspend all ETC transactions.
 - **January 9, 2019:** The attack ends.
 SlowMist and Bitrue release additional details on the attack, confirming Coinbase team findings.

+## Attackers

+The identity of the attackers behind the Ethereum Classic 51% attack remains unknown.
+It is suspected that the attackers rented the required hash power from mining marketplaces, such as NiceHash, instead of owning and operating the necessary mining hardware themselves.
+This indicates a high level of knowledge and understanding of the cryptocurrency mining landscape and the vulnerabilities present in Ethereum Classic's network.

+## Losses

+During the Ethereum Classic 51% attack, it was reported that around 219,500 ETC coins were double-spent by the attackers, worth approximately $1.1 million at the time of the attack.

 ## Security Failure Causes

 - **Vulnerable mining algorithm:** Ethereum Classic's Ethash mining algorithm was susceptible to attacks.
 - **Proliferation of hashing power marketplaces:** NiceHash and other hashing power marketplaces allowed attackers to easily rent hash power for short periods of time to gain control of the network's transaction validation process.
 - **Lack of proactive network monitoring:** Binance, Gate.io, and other major exchanges lost significant amounts of ETC to fraudulent withdrawals that have been reversed on the blockchain due to reorgs.
 In contrast, Coinbase avoided losses thanks to proactive network monitoring by their security personnel that spotted the attack and paused ETC transactions.
 - **Lack of security awareness:** Ethereum Classic community didn't pay enough attention to potential network vulnerabilities.
 In addition to the insufficient educational and proactive monitoring efforts, protocol and client developers in charge of ETC Foundation dismissed early warnings by security professionals who warned about potential network weaknesses and spotted the ongoing attack.